Ouranosinc/Magpie/docs/performance.rst

 for all services, and give it an expiration timeout::

   # example Paste Deploy configuration
-  cache.regions = adapter
+  cache.regions = acl
   cache.type = memory
-  cache.adapter.expire = 5  # seconds
+  cache.acl.expire = 5  # seconds

 For a particular request that queries a user's ACL for a specific service, the response will be cached for 5 seconds.
 The consequence of this